ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 statically generated site - would be if you didn't want to deal with infrastructure and the potential costs of running a a Node.js server.
-Vue CLI apps can be considered easier to deploy, since they typically compile down to static assets, and thus be served by any common HTTP server or directly from a CDN.
+Vue CLI apps can be considered easier to deploy, since they typically compile down to static assets, and thus be served from any common HTTP server or CDN.

 This being said, both have their own set of more appropriate use cases, so it’s not so much as Vue CLI vs. Nuxt, but more about choosing which will best suit